 Beetroot Ricotta Gnocchi in a Brown Butter Gorgonzola Sauce.
 Soft, pillowy ricotta gnocchi with the unmistakable color and flavor of the beetroot, in a creamy-dreamy brown butter gorgonzola sauce.

-What I’ve learned from my mother and grandma, the only ingredients required to make potato gnocchi are potatoes and flour (and a pinch of salt).
-No eggs allowed.
+What I've learned from my mother and grandma, the only ingredients required to make potato gnocchi are potatoes and flour.
+No eggs.
 The eternal dilemma of adding or not an ingredient is typical of some classic Italian dishes and their Region of origin.
-Like “onions: yes or no” in the Matriciana, this “egg: yes or no” can cause heated debates among grandmas and moms throughout Italy.
-My mom, and my nonna before her, swears that with the addition of the egg the gnocchi become slimier, harder, chewier, and with an egg-flavor that has nothing to do with the ‘real’ gnocchi flavor.
-I like my mom’s gnocchi, they are light and tender and taste like a soft pillow made of potatoes, but I’ve eaten so many dense and heavy ones, or mushy and grainy, and for this reason, I’ve never attempted making my own classic potato gnocchi.
-One day I’ll do, with the help of Loreto.
+Adding or not eggs can cause heated debates among grandmas and moms throughout Italy.
+My mom, and actually all my relatives, swear that with the addition of the egg the gnocchi become harder and chewier.
+I like my mom's gnocchi, they are light and tender and taste like a soft pillow made of potatoes.

 Ingredients that start with beautiful, homegrown, beets, from my in-laws garden.
 And you can't get any more organic than that in our book.
 That harvest mid-October Sunday we had so much fun pulling out carrots and beets from the ground!
 At the end, we were tired, with sore hands, legs, knees, and backs, but happy.
 The crop had been fantastic!